+Use these resources in combination with networking to set yourself up for success!
 Searching for jobs through online portals, websites, and newspaper ads is only one part of the process of finding a job.
-Using these resources should not be the primary way you look for a position.
-Instead, use them as part of a process that includes networking and building experience.

-In addition to UMass Amherst CareerConnect/eRecruiting there are many other ways where you can search for positions or post your resume.
+There are many websites where you can search for positions or post your resume.